-This Rock Tumbler kit is ideal for children eight and up, and it includes everything they’ll need to transform ugly rocks into beautiful treasures.
+This kit is ideal for children eight and up, and it includes everything they’ll need to transform ugly rocks into beautiful treasures.
 The tumbler itself has an automatic shut-off timer and a noise-reducing barrel, and the kit includes rough gemstones to get kids started, four polishing grits, jewelry fastenings, and instructions.

 This Nature Set will surely be a hit with children who are fascinated by bugs and other creepy-crawly critters.
 Kids ages three and up can use the Nature Bound Bug Bucket Habitat Nature Set to explore their backyard, catching and examining bugs up close.

-The 7-piece set includes a bug bucket, tweezers, tongs, a net and a magnifying glass.
+The 7-piece set includes a bug bucket, tweezers, tongs, a net, and a magnifying glass.
 With these tools at their disposal, children can catch all sorts of bugs without touching them and safely store them for observation.
-Use the magnifying glass to take a closer look at insects, or learn about different kinds of bugs from the included activity booklet.
+Use the magnifying glass to take a closer look at insects or learn about different kinds of bugs from the included activity booklet.

 There’s a huge universe out there, and with the Gskyer Travel Refractor Telescope, children can get a closer look at what’s going on in the sky.
 This entry-level telescope lets young scientists stargaze or bird watch, and we bet their parents won’t mind playing with it, either!

 As kids start learning about biology and chemistry, chances are they’ll become curious about what different objects are made of.
-There’s no better way to help them learn and explore than with their very own microscope, which is why the GeoSafari MicroPro Microscope Kit makes a wonderful gift.
+There’s no better way to help them learn than with their very own microscope, which is why the GeoSafari MicroPro Microscope Kit makes a wonderful gift.

 This 48-piece set is best for children eight and up, as it lets them get a closer look at, well, anything!
-In addition to a kid-friendly microscope with up to 600x magnification, the kit includes tweezers, petri dishes, empty slides and vials.
+In addition to a kid-friendly microscope with up to 600x magnification, the kit includes tweezers, petri dishes, empty slides, and vials.
 Plus, there are even a few prepared slides with cool specimens to get kids started!

 The only thing cooler than growing crystals is growing multi-colored crystals!
-The Mega Crystal Growing Lab, designed for kids six and up, teaches about chemistry and crystal formation through hands-on experiments.
+The Mega Crystal Growing Lab, for kids six and up, teaches about chemistry and crystal formation through hands-on experiments.

-The Mega Crystal Growing Lab has everything kids need to grow beautiful crystals in fun colors like blue, green, purple and orange.
+The lab has everything kids need to grow beautiful crystals in fun colors like blue, green, purple, and orange.
 They’ll get eight different colors of growing powder and eight rock seeds, as well as four growing chambers and a light-up crystal display stand.
 The STEM learning guide walks children through the crystal-growing process, and while they wait for their own rocks to form, they can examine the five real crystals—quartz, rose quartz, fluorite, calcite, and amethyst—that come with the lab.